freeplay-sandbox/core/README.md

-This node waits for a signal and then continuously publishes a static transformation between a reference point in the robot and a fiducial marker visible in the environment (typically, on the interaction playground).
+This node waits for a signal and then continuously publishes a static transformation between a reference point in the robot and a fiducial marker visible in the environment (typically, on the interaction sandbox).

 When running, this nodes listen on a special topic (by default, `/sandtray_localising`) for a signal (ie, an empty message).
 Upon reception of